 RCW 26.19.065(1): No parent's child support obligation owed for all of their biological or legal children may exceed 45% of their net income except for good cause shown.
 Good cause includes substantial wealth, children with special needs, larger families, and daycare expenses.

 The cap applies to the total obligation for ALL of a parent's children across all cases not just the children in the current case.
+Understanding this term is important when completing your child support calculation.
+Use our worksheet calculator to see how this applies to your case.

 Line 18 of the WSCSS worksheet calculates 45% of each parent's net income as an informational figure for the court to review.